-725 - BASIC PHOTOGRAPHY I

-No Prerequisite - Class limited to 15 students.
+725 - BASIC PHOTOGRAPHY I Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 No Prerequisite - Class limited to 15 students.
 Fee: Based on materials used (Approximately \$18.00/Quarter)

-Students will learn how to operate their 35mm cameras to manipulate the f-stops and shutters speeds to control different aspects of their photographs.
+Students will learn how to operate their 35mm film cameras to manipulate the f-stops and shutters speeds to control different aspects of their photographs.
 Students will learn to do black and white processing of negatives and prints.
 Students will need time outside of class to take photographs.
-Students must have a Single Lens Reflex 35 mm camera with manual controls and manual focus.
+Students must have a Single Lens Reflex 35 mm film camera with manual controls and manual focus.
 Point and shoot cameras are not acceptable.

-726 - BASIC PHOTOGRAPHY II

-Prerequisite - Satisfactory completion of Basic Photography I / All fees from Course 725 must be satisfied.
+726 - BASIC PHOTOGRAPHY II Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 Prerequisite - Satisfactory completion of Basic Photography I / All fees from Course 725 must be satisfied.
 Class limited to 15 students.
 Fee: Based on materials used (Approximately \$18.00/Quarter)